pizlonator/fil-c-website/source/pizlix.md

 Pizlix requires you to set up your machine thusly:

-- You must have a `/mnt/lfs` partition mounted at /dev/sda4.
+- You must have a `/dev/sda4` ext partition mounted at `/mnt/lfs`.
 If you have it mounted somewhere else, then make sure you edit the various scripts in this directory (and its subdirectories).

-- You must have a swap partition at `/dev/sda3`.
+- You must have a swap partition in `/dev/sda3`.
 If you have one somewhere else (or don't have one), then make sure you edit the various scripts in this directory (and its subdirectories).

 - You must have an `lfs` user as described in sections 4.3 and 4.4 of the [LFS book](https://www.linuxfromscratch.org/lfs/view/12.2/).